seanthegeek/yaramail/docs/source/tutorial.md

 - Has the message `From` domain `myworkday.com`
 - Is DKIM signed by a key at the domain `myworkday.com`
-- The organisation's logo as a remote image
+- The organization's logo as a remote image
 - Contains at least one link, and all links start with `https://www.myworkday.com/`
 - Contains the string "Powered by Workday: A New Day, A Better Way."